dogweather/forkful/content/en/clojure/data-formats-and-serialization/working-with-json.md

 weight: 38
 ---

-## What & Why?
-Working with JSON (JavaScript Object Notation) in Clojure involves parsing JSON strings into Clojure data structures (maps, vectors) and vice versa.
-This task is fundamental for web services, APIs, and applications that need to communicate data in a structured, text-based format because JSON is universally recognized and supported across different programming environments.

 ## How to:
 Clojure does not include built-in functions for working with JSON, so you will typically use third-party libraries. `cheshire` and `jsonista` are popular choices due to their ease of use and performance.